built-on-openfin/web-starter/how-to/cloud-interop/README.md

 > **_:information_source: OpenFin:_** [OpenFin](https://www.openfin.co/) libraries are a commercial product and this repo is for evaluation purposes.
 Use of the OpenFin npm packages is only granted pursuant to a license from OpenFin.
 Please [**contact us**](https://www.openfin.co/contact/) if you would like to request a developer evaluation key or to discuss a production license.

-# OpenFin Web Interop
+# OpenFin Cloud Interop

+This is our Web Interop example with Cloud Interop added.

 This is a simple example that has a simple provider web page that acts as the main/index page.
-This page wires up the interop broker and a layout using the [@openfin/core-web](https://www.npmjs.com/package/@openfin/core-web) library.
+This page wires up the interop broker and a layout using the [@openfin/core-web](https://www.npmjs.com/package/@openfin/core-web) library and connects the web broker to the cloud using our [@openfin/cloud-interop](https://www.npmjs.com/package/@openfin/cloud-interop) npm package.

 This page has a very simple layout which is made up of four iframes that inherit the interop settings they should use to connect to the web broker: